 Château Jouclary is situated about 10 km north of the ancient walled city of Carcassonne.
 Cabardès is a terroir on the stony slopes of the Montagne Noire, where there is a harmonious balance between the east and west.
 The climatic influences of the Mediterranean sun on one side and the fresher Altantic winds on the other side stamp their mark on the ripening of the grapes.
 It is here that both Merlot and Cabernet (Atlantic), and Syrah and Grenache (Mediterranean) grow alongside each other.
 Careful blending and ageing of the wines allows the vigneron to obtain the best possible balance between fruit and structure, softness and complexity, and richness and elegance.

 Pascal Gianesini is the current vigneron in this family-run 60 hectare vineyard.
-We last shipped his wines in 2005 and when we visited him this Spring we were even more impressed by his stunning wines than before.
+We have shipped his wines for over 15 years and his wines are one of the great secrets of the Languedoc – appreciated and raved about by wine professionals in the know but still hard to obtain in the UK.
 In the current market they represent fantastic value for wines that are ready to drink now, yet with great individuality and the potential to age.

-A mixed case contains 6 bottles of each of these wines –
+A mixed dozen contains 4 bottles of each of these wines –